 The Notes: Blackcurrant, redcurrant, bergamot, wood, and cinnamon.
 This floral fragrance is perfect for winter festivities.

 The Notes: Apple, chamomile, coriander, lychee, mandarin, peach, plum, rose, and sandalwood.
-It's a combination of soothing aquatic note and classic floral notes.

 The Notes: Cedar, sandalwood, musk, smoke, and sea salt air.
 Like its namesake, it smells like Big Sur.

 The Notes: Marine notes, geranium, and amber.
 It's light and easy breezy with some light floral notes.

 Sweet and Warm: The gourmand fragrance family refers to anything that smells like a fresh batch of baked goods—think vanilla, chocolate, and coffee.